-M. Schaerlaekens in Adriana (2008:117) divides the stages of child language development into four periods, with differences based on specific distinct characteristics.
-The stages of language development in children, according to Mar'at (2009:61), are as follows:
+M. Schaerlaekens (Adriana, 2008, p.
+117) divides the stages of child language development into four periods, with differences based on certain distinct characteristics in each period.
+The stages of language development in children, according to Mar'at (2005, p.
+61), are as follows:

-a) Prelingual Period (ages 0-1 year) This period is called the prelingual phase because the child cannot articulate spoken language like adults and does not yet follow the rules of language.
+- a) Prelingual Period (ages 0-1 year) This period is called the prelingual phase because the child is not yet able to articulate spoken language like adults and does not yet follow the rules of language.
 However, the development of sound production begins a few weeks after birth.
-The stages

-- of development include (1) Resonance sounds, (2) Cooing sounds, (3) Babbling sounds, (4) Repetitive babbling sounds, and (5) Vocable sounds (Chaer, 2009:233). - b) Early Lingual Period (ages 1-2.5 years) In this period, children start uttering their first words, although not yet perfectly, such as "atit" (sakit/pain) or "agi" (lagi/more).
-Certain letter combinations and specific sounds like r, s, k, j, and t are still tricky to pronounce.
-Language proficiency increases rapidly and can be divided into three stages: (a) One-word sentence stage (holophrase), (b) Two-word sentence stage, (c) More-than-two-word sentence stage (more word sentence) (Mar'at, 2009:62). - c) Differentiation Period (ages 2.5-5 years) During this period, children's skills in distinguishing the use of words and sentences become very pronounced. - d) School-Ready Period (after age 5) According to Chaer, this period occurs when children are about to enter primary school, aged five to six.
-Kindergarten or playgroup education is not considered formal since it primarily prepares children for basic education (Chaer, 2009:237).
+The stages of development include: (1) Resonance sounds, (2) Cooing sounds, (3) Babbling sounds, (4) Repetitive babbling sounds, (5) Vocable sounds (Chaer, 2003, p.
+233). - b) Early Lingual Period (ages 1-2.5 years) In this period, children start uttering their first words, although not yet perfectly, such as "atit" (sakit/pain) or "agi" (lagi/more).
+Certain letter combinations and specific sounds like r, s, k, j, and t are still difficult to pronounce.
+Language proficiency increases rapidly and can be divided into three stages: (a) One-word sentence stage (holophrase), (b) Two-word sentence stage, (c) More-than-two-word sentence stage (more word sentence) (Mar'at, 2005, p.
+62). - c) Differentiation Period (ages 2.5-5 years) During this period, children's skills in distinguishing the use of words and sentences become very pronounced. - d) School-Ready Period (after age 5) According to Chaer, this period occurs when children are about to enter primary school, at the age of five to six years.
+Kindergarten or playgroup education is not considered formal schooling since it is primarily for preparing children to enter basic education (Chaer, 2003, p.
+237).